 Teaching Mechanical Engg

-You may be curious about a Career in Teaching Mechanical Engg.
-Internet is brimming with pages on How to get into Teaching Mechanical Engg, while one should first understand What is a Career in Teaching Mechanical Engg.
+Teaching Mechanical Engg is a great Career option.
+Almost everyone seems to be talking about How to start a Career in Teaching Mechanical Engg, while one should first develop an understanding of What is a Career in Teaching Mechanical Engg.
 The most authoritative source of information on Teaching Mechanical Engg is someone with real experience in it.

-Assistant Professor R Rajan has 20 years of professional experience in Teaching Mechanical Engg.
-Assistant Professor R Rajan outlines Teaching Mechanical Engg as:
+Assistant Professor R Rajan has worked in Teaching Mechanical Engg for 20 years.
+According to Assistant Professor R Rajan, Teaching Mechanical Engg is:

 Mechanical engineering is the discipline that applies engineering, physics, and materials science principles to design, analyze, manufacture, and maintain mechanical systems.
 It is one of the oldest and broadest of the engineering disciplines.